Ashitha97/Python-Basic-Programmes/README.md

 Python is an interpreted, high-level, general-purpose programming language.
 Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.

-First Python  programme is printing simple hello world
+1 First Python  programme is printing simple hello world

-second programme is Simple Pattern Printing
+2 second programme is Simple Pattern Printing

+3 Fibinocci series